 package Oreo’s (I don’t recommend double stuff)

-Prepare all recipes listed above.
+Prepare all the recipes listed above.
 Here is the Oreo Buttercream recipe:

-Place first layer of chocolate cake on cake stand or cake plate.
+Place the first layer of chocolate cake on the cake stand or cake plate.
 Place the cake stand on top of a rotating cake stand.